cube3power/atsd/rule-engine/functions-time.md

 The default pattern is ISO8601 format `yyyy-MM-ddTHH:mm:ss.SSSZ` and the default timezone is the server timezone.

-> The function will raise an error if the timezone (or offset from UTC) is specified in the datetime string `d` and it differs from the timezone (offset) `z`.
+> The function will raise an error if the timezone (or offset from UTC) is specified in the datetime string `d` differs from the timezone (offset) `z`.
+See Exception Examples below.

-The fields of the DateTime object can be accessed with getter methods:
+The fields of the `DateTime` object can be accessed using the following methods:

 ```javascript
   date_parse('2018-01-13T16:45:22.303Z').getDayOfWeek()
 ```

-Method values for sample date 2018-01-13T16:45:22.303Z (Saturday):
+Results for sample date `2018-01-13T16:45:22.303Z` (Saturday):

 |**Method**| **Value** |
 |:---|:---|